What is Church SEO?

 A few years ago our family was considering a few different cities to relocate to.
 We had no warm contacts in the cities that we were considering moving to, no friends, no family, no information other than what was available online.

-At the top of our priority list for a new home town was finding a church where we could become planted in and call the church community our home.
-Every church we considered was the result of a Google search query for each city.
+At the top of our priority list for a new hometown was finding a church we could become planted in and call the church community our home.
+Every church we considered was the result of a Geo-modified Google search query i.e. Nashville churches.
 It was exhausting, stressful and at times frustrating.

 It required a lot of digging and sifting through search results in most cases, but every once and a while a church would appear right on page 1 of our search that was an amazing fit and ended up being added to our list of churches to visit in person.

-SEO can be a key factor in making sure your church can be found online.
+SEO can be a key factor in making sure your church is found online.

 WHY SEO MATTERS FOR YOUR CHURCH